NCERT Solutions Class 12 Chemistry Chapter 5

 Surface chemistry is important in many critical chemical processes, such as enzymatic reactions at biological interfaces found in cell walls and membranes, in electronics at the surfaces and interfaces of microchips used in computers, and the heterogeneous catalysts found in the catalytic converter used for cleaning.

-Key features of NCERT Solutions for Class 12 Chemistry Chapter 5: Surface Chemistry
+NCERT Solutions for Class 12 Chemistry Chapter 5: Surface Chemistry Key Features

 - The NCERT Solution provide clear and precise answer.